ilci66/react-hotel-project-post/README.md

 * Create the component for the facilities grid for the homepage

+## Facilities
+* Now Let's take care of our facilties page, what does our hotel have to offer.
+Import the images and create the divs for the facilities.
+Animate them if you want to or give that option to the user
+* when creating the facilities, you can replace all the things you use multiple times with components.
+I'm not going to do it but if you wanna do it go ahead, it's always good to practice.

 # Next

-* Now Let's take care of our facilties page, what does our hotel have to offer